Race the Sun Review

 No sunlight, no power.

-Racing through 25 intense regions, you’ll be collecting power-ups, winding around complex geometric shapes trying to stop your run in an instant.
-A direct hit against anything in the environment will end your run, while brushing against an object will slow you down significantly and your score multiplier will reset.
-At any given moment you will have three objectives to complete, ranging from jumping a set amount of times across multiple runs, reaching a set score in a single run or only gliding to the right.
+Racing through 25 intense regions, you'll be collecting power-ups, winding around complex geometric shapes trying to avoid stopping your run in an instant.
+A direct hit against anything in the environment will end your run, while brushing against an object will slow you down significantly and reset your score multiplier.
+At any given moment, you will have three objectives to complete, ranging from jumping a set amount of times across multiple runs, reaching a set score in a single run, or only gliding to the right.
 Completing the objectives will unlock essential abilities that you will need to progress further through the regions.

 Simply Put